 Monte Carlo

-The Monte Carlo tool simulates possible outcomes from a random sampling of your data to predict a probability of outcome.
+The Monte Carlo tool simulates possible outcomes by randomly sampling your data to predict their probability.

 Important